7 signs your team is feeling disconnected at work (& what to do about it)

 Set reminders for prework.
 Whether that’s filling out a project kickoff mural, leaving feedback in a retrospective mural, or simply reviewing a project plan, reminding your team to invest some time into the work before the meeting can save some follow-up after.

-At MURAL, we like to set aside the first 15 minutes of the scheduled hour so participants can get their bearings and review any prework before joining the discussion.
+At Mural, we like to set aside the first 15 minutes of the scheduled hour so participants can get their bearings and review any prework before joining the discussion.

 Another way to fight bad meetings is by setting up clear expectations for the meeting.
 Is it a brainstorming session?
 Are you making an important decision?
 Identifying the goal of the meeting helps everyone understand how they can contribute.